CanberraGrammar/codecadets-2018/Projectile.md

 This is a long one and may take two sessions, so don't feel a need to rush through it.

+This will build upon the concepts from previous weeks:

+* Motion and physics

+* Script Interactions

 ## Create a new Object to be your projectile

 I personally recommend a simple sphere.
 Scale it to an appropriate size.